HasanGoni/HasanGoni.github.io/_posts/2021-05-14-Covid_mastk_object_detection.md

 !cp vision/references/detection/coco_utils.py ./
 !cp vision/references/detection/engine.py ./
 ```

-One can actually use the following commands in a command line or use Jupyter notebook.
 If command line is used then at the begining of the line this ``!`` needs to be removed.
 So
 ```bash
 !git clone https://github.com/pytorch/vision.git